Aviah/one-click-django-dev-osx-el-capitan/README.md

 With the one-click-django-server scripts you can auto install the single-server django website on any Ubuntu VPS.
 The setup script installs and configures the server, a django website, and a git repository.
 This repository is cloned to the development environment.
 Once the server is ready and the website works,  continue to the local dev environment on your Mac with OSX El-Capitan.

-For the auto install of the server, see [one-click-django-server](https://github.com/aviah/one-click-django-server/master/readme.md)
+For the auto-install of the server, see [one-click-django-server](https://github.com/aviah/one-click-django-server/)

 #### Step 2: Mac OSX 10.11 El-Capitan with Pre-Requistis